dannycochran/unveil/README.md

       });
     };

-// instaniate unveiler with 0 threshold, a callback for applying an opacity transition, and the $container to watch for scroll events var unveiler = $container.find('img').unveil(0, callback, $container);
+// instaniate unveiler with 0 threshold,
+// a callback for applying an opacity transition,
+// and the $container to watch for scroll events var unveiler = $container.find('img').unveil(0, callback, $container);

-// if necessary, set all your images 'src' attributes to be 'data-src' instead
+// if necessary, set all your images 'src' attributes to be 'data-src' instead unveil.replaceDataSrc()
-// this is useful if you're pulling from an API (like tumblr) and can't control the HTML template unveil.replaceDataSrc()

 // start listening for scroll and resize events